-☐ What is the sharing meant to achieve? $\hfill\Box$ Have you assessed the potential benefits and risks to individuals and/or society of sharing or not sharing? $\ \square$ Is it fair to share data in this way? $\hfill \square$ Is the sharing necessary and proportionate to the issue you are addressing? ☐ What is the minimum data you can share to achieve the aim? \square Could the objective be achieved without sharing personal data, or by sharing less personal data? $\hfill\square$ What safeguards can you put in place to minimise the risks or potential adverse effects of the sharing? $\hfill\square$ Is there an applicable exemption in the DPA 2018?
-Consider doing a Data Protection Impact Assessment Decide whether you need to some out a DDIA.
+☐ What is the sharing meant to achieve? $\hfill\Box$ Have you assessed the potential benefits and risks to individuals and/or society of sharing or not sharing? $\ \square$ Is it fair to share data in this way? $\hfill\square$ Is the sharing necessary and proportionate to the issue you are addressing? $\hfill\square$ What is the minimum data you can share to achieve the aim? \Box Could the objective be achieved without sharing personal data, or by sharing less personal data? $\hfill\square$ What safeguards can you put in place to minimise the risks or potential adverse effects of the sharing? ☐ Is there an applicable exemption in the DPA 2018?
+Consider doing a Data Protection Impact Assessment Decide whether you need to carry out a DPIA: ☐ You must do a DPIA for data sharing that is likely to result in a high risk to individuals.
+This will depend on the nature, scope, context and purposes of the sharing.
+For more details on this, see the relevant section of this code and guidance on the ICO website ico.org.uk . $\hfill\Box$ For any data sharing plans, you may find it useful to follow the DPIA process as a flexible and scalable tool to suit your project.